8 learning management questions

-The 8 Learning Management Questions (or 8 LMQs) are a set of questions developed in and primarily used in Australia for teacher training and curriculum development.
-This set of sequential design based questions guides teachers through the process of developing a teaching plan for their classrooms, with an emphasis on reaching intended learning outcomes in all students.
+The 8 Learning Management Questions (or 8 LMQs) is a set of questions developed in and primarily used in Australia for teacher training and curriculum development.
+This sequential design-based set of questions is designed to assist teachers in developing a teaching plan for their classrooms, with a focus on achieving the intended learning outcomes for all students.
 The process is focused on enabling teachers to translate teaching theory into practice.

-The questions were developed by David E. Lynch in 1998.
-The 8 questions, which are organised into three design phases, are answered in their numerical sequence.
-The 8 Learning Management Questions underpin teacher training at Central Queensland University and Charles Darwin University in Australia and inform teaching in the Northern Territory.
+David E. Lynch developed the questions in 1998.
+The 8 questions, which are divided into three design phases, are answered in a sequential numerical order.
+The 8 Learning Management Questions form the foundation of teacher training at Central Queensland University and Charles Darwin University in Australia, and are also used to inform teaching practices in the Northern Territory.

+The 8 LMQs serve two key purposes.
+Firstly, they act as a "professional knowledge organizer".
+This means that the 8 LMQs enable teachers to identify and organize the fundamental elements required for the successful development and execution of learning experiences, units of work, or individual lessons.
+For student-teachers, the 8 LMQs also act as a "knowledge organizer" where essential professional knowledge learned as part of their preparation program is organized, providing them with a bank of considerations that they can utilize while engaging with each question.
+In other words, the teacher education program should be structured in a way that informs each LMQ.
 The 8 LMQs have two key purposes.
-Firstly, they act as a ‘professional knowledge organiser’.
-This means the 8 LMQs enable the teacher to identify and then organise the fundamental consideration, or elements, required for the successful development and execution of learning experiences, units of work or individual lessons.
-For the student-teacher the 8LMQs act as a ‘knowledge organiser’ whereby essential professional knowledge, learnt as part of their preparation program, is organized such that they have a bank of ‘considerations’ that they can call upon as they engage with each question.
-By this is meant the teacher education program should be presented so as to inform each LMQ.
-This has the effect of providing the student-teacher with a ‘ready-reference’ arrangement of knowledge that they can draw upon and unpack when designing and then executing successful learning experiences.
-The second purpose of the 8LMQs is to transition ‘teaching’ from ‘teacher centred activities’ to a more responsive ‘student-centred learning' approaches.
-The 8 LMQs are therefore a deliberate strategy to draw the teacher to the nuances of each student and away from ‘the one-size-fits all’ approaches that are characteristic of ‘teaching’ and ‘curriculum planning’ and lesson planning.
+Firstly, they act as a "professional knowledge organiser."
+This means the 8 LMQs enable the teacher to identify and organise the fundamental considerations required for the successful development and execution of learning experiences, units of work, or individual lessons.
+For the student-teacher, the 8 LMQs act as a "knowledge organiser" whereby essential professional knowledge learned as part of their preparation program is organised so that they have a bank of considerations they can draw upon as they engage with each question.
+This means the teacher education program should be presented in a way that informs each LMQ.

+This provides the student-teacher with a ready-reference arrangement of knowledge that they can draw upon and unpack when designing and executing successful learning experiences.
+The second purpose of the 8 LMQs is to transition teaching from teacher-centred activities to more responsive student-centred learning approaches.
+The 8 LMQs are therefore a deliberate strategy to draw the teacher to the nuances of each student and away from one-size-fits-all approaches that are characteristic of teaching, curriculum planning, and lesson planning.

 OUTCOMES PHASE LMQ1: What have my students achieved to date?